 Motherhood is one of the most important lessons of my life.
-After I became a mother of a little princess, I learned and experienced the true meaning of motherhood.
+I Understood My Mother, When I became a mother of a little princess, I learned and experienced the true meaning of motherhood.

-The unconditional love, care, happiness, anxiety and above all a smile on her baby’s face is what a mother cherishes throughout this special journey.
-It made me realise the importance and value of my mother.
-In fact, I salute all the other mothers over there who work so hard to raise their little ones.
+The unconditional love, care, happiness, anxiety and above all a smile on her baby’s face is what a mother cherishes throughout this extraordinary journey.
+It made me realize the importance and value of my mother.
+I salute all the mothers over there who work so hard to raise their little ones.

-At the time of my annual examinations my mother used to get panicked and desperately wake me up at 4 am to revise my lessons.
-She stood there with me till I completed all my projects and assignments.
+At the time of my annual examinations, my mother used to get panicked and desperately wake me up at 4 am to revise my lessons.
+She stood there with me until I completed all my projects and assignments.
 I was poor in Maths.
 It was my most disliked subject.
 I used to struggle and cry while doing Maths assignments.
 She also cried many times for me.
-Then her new mission was to search for a good Maths teacher.
-She found one and I started with my Maths tuition.
+Then her new mission was to search for an excellent Maths teacher.
+She found one, and I started with my Maths tuition.
 After my coming back from tuition she used to serve mouth-watering snacks as if I had done something exceptional.
-Luckily her trick worked and with the help of Maths teacher and my mother I passed my Maths exam with flying colours.
+Luckily her trick worked and with the help of Maths teacher and my mother I passed my Maths exam with flying colors.

-From morning till night my mother used to slog and do everything which I and my brother wished.
-I disliked arhar ki daal (yellow lentil) which I guess was often cooked in every middle-class household.
-Whenever my mother cooked it for us- ,straightaway I used to say, “Again yellow daal!
+From morning till night my mother used to slog and do everything which my brother and I wished.
+I disliked arhar ki daal (yellow lentil) which I guess cooks in every middle-class household.
+Whenever my mother cooked it for us-, straightaway I used to say, “Again yellow daal!
 I will not eat.
-At that moment, I didn’t realise how much it would have hurt her.
-I can relate to such emotions today when I cook food with lots of energy and love for my daughter and she doesn’t eat.
+At that moment, I didn’t realize how much it would have hurt her.
+I can relate to such emotions today when I cook food with lots of energy and love for my daughter, and she doesn’t eat.

-There were days when many a times my friends organised combined studies and sometimes I was also invited to birthday parties.
-At certain occasions it got late and I forgot to call at home.
+There were days when many times my friends organized combined studies and sometimes I was invited to birthday parties.
+At certain occasions, it got late and I forgot to call at home.
 On these occasions, my mother was accustomed to getting worried and calling my friends moms.
-It somehow made me feel a little uncomfortable with my friends, but now I feel that expecting a phone call or message from your child was not too much.
-Now being a mother, I can discern, how it would have made her feel when her child was out of home or to an unknown place and she had not been able to get in touch with her.
+It somehow made me feel a little uncomfortable with my friends, but now I think to expect a phone call or message from your child was not too much.
+Now being a mother, I can discern, how it would have made her feel when her child was out of home or to an unknown place, and she had not been able to get in touch with her.

-Parents scold, show anger, get worried, feel excited and all these emotions come naturally because they wish best for their children.
-But I didn’t realise these things when I was a teenager.
-I empathise and understand her completely after I became a mother.
+Parents scold, show anger, get worried, feel excited, and all these emotions come naturally because they wish best for their children.
+But I didn’t realize these things when I was a teenager.
+I empathize and understand her entirely now when I became a mother.

 Now, I am anxious and concerned about my child’s future.
 I am also worried about the fact that how will I carry such huge responsibility and task of being a strong mother and giving best to my child

-Changes have happened in me over a period of time after I became a mother.
-I still remember my mother running from the kitchen to the wash room to the dining room the whole day to accomplish various tasks.
+Changes had happened in me over some time when I became a mother.
+I still remember my mother running from the kitchen to the washroom to the dining room the whole day to accomplish various tasks.
 I used to ask her, what are you doing?
 Can’t you take some rest?
 When will your chores complete?
-Giving a smirk, she would say you will get to know everything the day you become a mother.
+Smirking, she would say you will get to know everything the day you become a mother.

 Indeed she was correct.
 I have seen a lot of changes in myself.
-There is a list of things that have changed within me after I became a mother.
+There is a list of things that had changed within me when I became a mother.

-Things that have Changed within Me After I Became a Mother
+Things that had Changed within Me When I Became a Mother

 #1 Less Lazy, More Active

 I was the opposite before baby came into my life.
-I slept for long duration and was very particular about my sleep.
+I slept for a long duration and was very particular about my sleep.
 After all, who doesn’t love sleeping?
-But after I became a mother my focus shifted to baby’s sleep and healthy routine.
+But after I became a mother, my focus shifted to baby’s sleep and healthy routine.

 #2 Critical Thinking